kubernetes/enhancements/keps/sig-api-machinery/3352-aggregated-discovery/README.md

 We are proposing augmenting the current discovery endpoints at `/api` and `/apis` with an new content negotiation accept type.
-This endpoint will serve an aggregated discovery document that c ontains the resources for all group versions.
+This endpoint will serve an aggregated discovery document that contains the resources for all group versions.
 ETag support will be provided so clients who already have the latest version of the aggregated discovery can avoid redownloading the document.